patras91/rae_release/README.md

    --- developed and integrated with RAE: testing needed

 HOW TO USE?
-To test on any domain, use the following commands in python
+To test on any domain, use the following command in terminal

-from testRAE import *
-testRAE(domainCode, problemId)
+python testRAE.py [-h] [--v V] [--d D] [--p P] [--s S] [--c C] optional arguments:
+  -h, --help  show this help message and exit
+  --v V       verbosity of RAE's debugging output (0, 1 or 2) --d D       name of the test domain (STE, CR, SD, EE, SOD, IP or SF) --p P       identifier for the problem eg. 'problem1', 'problem2', etc --s S       Do you want to use sampling or not? ('y' or 'n') --c C       Mode of the clock ('Counter' or 'Clock')

 domain codes are as follows:
 domain_simpleFetch: 'SF',